DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 ### Step 3.
 Commanding the robot

 Now you're ready to move the robot!
-You can control it by publishing to `/joint_command`.
+You can control the robot by publishing to `/joint_command`.
 See [the definition of this message](https://github.com/DonghyungKim/ETRI-Dual-Hand-Arm-Robot/blob/main/docs/Topic_joint_command.md).

 The following is an example command using `ros2 topic pub` to move the robot to a sample position.
 Try it after running the command message converter for position control, and check if the robot moves in IsaacSim